xEmiliaN/Go-Learn/ch2/readme.md

 ## Second chapter
-In this chapter, I learned how variable declarations work, explored different data types, and discovered literals (which I initially amusingly referred to as "literatures", `lol`).
-I also studied constants, their possible types, and the concept of untyped constants.
+In this chapter, I learned how variable declarations work, explored different data types, and discovered literals (which I initially amusingly referred to as "literatures", lol).
+Discovered that Go supports only explicit type conversion.Also studied constants, their possible types, and the concept of untyped constants.
 Additionally, I learned how Go handles unused variables.
+At the end, I completed exercises to reinforce the material.